claudiocaldeirao/homestream/README.md

 # HomeStream

-HomeStream is a self-hosted media streaming platform inspired by Netflix.
+HomeStream is a self-hosted media streaming platform inspired by Jellyfin.
 It allows you to organize, enrich, and stream your local video library through a modern web interface.

 ## Features